HumphreyYang/benign-overfitting/README.md

 (Read more here about [SVML](https://numba.pydata.org/numba-doc/latest/user/performance-tips.html#intel-svml))

-Paralleld R version is also available.
+The paralleled R version is also available.
 To run the R version, run

 ```bash
 Rscript simulation/benign_overfitting.R